cgeyskens/phd/alphafold/notes.md

 - VCAM1 is natively in dimer (R&D protein) -> check this in literature if its true and how to deal with this
 - Interactors of VCAM1 have low pLDDT and/or PEA scores, however, they can be used as the folding is likely dependent on the interaction
 - There are multiple DBs that predict the TM region of proteins: Membranone, AlphaFoldTm and TmAlphaFold.
+- Check also DeepTMHMM for prediction of transmembrane topologies.
 - Isoforms of VCAM1
 - Only use the ECD of VCAM1 for screening, see (paper)[https://www.biorxiv.org/content/10.1101/2023.03.16.531341v2]
 - Use also the IgG proteins that don't bind to VCAM1 IP as a negative control for the AlpaFold Pulldown, as such you can set threshold on the false positives.
 (ROC curves, score histograms and percentile-based threshold).
 You can set these thresholds with the ELISA dataset from Nuno.
 Then apply this to your possible interactions.